 Beliard Clock Value; It is a French Beliard 8-day Mantel Clock from around 1865.
-It has a 5.5-inch original signed convex enamel dial and a big spring-driven brass movement.
+It has a 5.5-inch original signed convex enamel dial and a significant spring-driven brass movement.
 It also has a large metal mantel clock with cherubs.
-An unusually large movement that lasts for up to 8 days.
-The case was re-gilded, the movement was cleaned, and the fancy original gilt hour hand was fixed.
+A considerable movement that lasts for up to 8 days.
+The case was re-gilded, the movement was cleaned, and the fancy original golden hour hand was fixed.
 This is how it worked: 20 inches high by 16.5 inches wide by 8 inches deep.

 Around 1880, France was a country.
-8-Day Mantel Clock with a 3-inch Dial that isn’t signed A huge and beautiful clock with a lot of attention to detail.
+8-Day Mantel Clock with a 3-inch Dial that isn’t signed is A vast and beautiful clock with a lot of attention to detail.
 Enameled clock with original brass spring-driven movement with a chime sound.
 There is some wear on the item.
-A brass plate with the name LE VAINQUER is on the front. ten inches wide by twenty-three inches high by twenty-three inches deep.
+A brass plate with the name LE VAINQUER is on the front.
+Ten inches wide by twenty-three inches high by twenty-three inches deep.

 Around 1850, a French Japy Feres 8-Day Mantel Clock with a 6-inch Dial was made by Japy.
 It was made in France.
 F Berthoud’s is on the dial.
 The clock is made of white Carrera marble and more bronze and has an excellent original dial marked F Berthoud’s.

-It also has an original spring-driven brass movement with bell strike and an original spring-driven brass movement with bell strike.
-Excellent condition with a few minor flaws, like new feet for the base and a missing glass cover.
+It also has an original spring-driven brass movement with a bell strike and an original spring-driven brass movement with a bell strike.
+Excellent condition with minor flaws, like new feet for the base and a missing glass cover.
 32-1/2-inch-high by 19-inch-wide by 7.5-inch-deep 32-1/2-inch-high by 19-inch-wide by 7.5-inch-deep

-Circa 1840, is a very rare and unique large gilt bronze skeleton clock from France.
-It has a 4 1/2-inch enamel dial, a 30-day power reserve, and a heavy brass double fusee movement.
+Circa 1840 is France’s scarce and unique large gilt bronze skeleton clock.
+It has a four 1/2-inch enamel dial, a 30-day power reserve, and a heavy brass double fusee movement.
 A very similar clock with the signature of C. Detouche a Paris, a well-known clockmaker in France, is shown in the book “Skeleton Clocks” by F.B. (including dome).

 Four A nuts that hold the bell in place are missing, and there are a few chips around the arbor holes on the dial and in the door glass.
 The gilt metal finish has a 4 A nut missing.
-There is also a postcard from 1906 for the Wannamaker business in Philadelphia, as well as a coin for John Wannamaker that people can keep as a souvenir.
-17 inches tall, 10.5″ wide, and 5.5 inches deep.
+There is also a postcard from 1906 for the Wannamaker business in Philadelphia and a coin for John Wannamaker that people can keep as a souvenir.
+Seventeen inches tall, 10.5″ wide, and 5.5 inches deep.

 In around 1900, the American Ansonia Clock Company,

-New York, made a mantel clock with a 4′′ dial and 30 Hours that was signed and had a paper dial with a second’s bit.
+New York made a mantel clock with a four ′′ dial and 30 Hours that was signed and had a paper dial with a second’s bit.
 It also had an original brass clock mechanism that was driven by springs.
 Weathered and in good shape, the finish is in good shape.
 Cleaning is important.
 20″ high by 7″ wide by 7″ deep

 If you don’t pick up the items you want from Christie’s by 5:00 pm on the day of the sale, we may move them to Cadogan Tate at our discretion.
 They will tell you if the lot is moved.
-There are rules for how we move and store the lot that can be found at Christies.com/storage.
+There are rules for moving and storing the lot that can be found at Christies.com/storage.
 Please call Christie’s Client Service at least 24 hours in advance to set up a time for Cadogan Tate Ltd. to pick up your art.

 It’s illegal for us to charge more than $7,500 on your credit card at this sale.
 This rule applies to all purchases made at this sale, not just one lot of goods.
-Wire transfer, the cheque is drawn on a US bank, or cashier’s check must be used to pay for more than $7,500.
+In a wire transfer, the cheque drawn from a U.S. bank or a cashier’s check must be used to pay for more than $7,500.

-Any condition statement that a client is given as a favor should not be taken as fact.
+Any condition statement that a client is given as a favor should not be considered fact.
 Hidden Treasures assumes no responsibility for typographical errors or omissions.
-When an item doesn’t have a condition statement on it, it doesn’t mean that it is in good condition or that it doesn’t have wear and tear or signs of aging.
+When an item doesn’t have a condition statement, it doesn’t mean it is in good condition or doesn’t have wear and tear or signs of aging.

 These clocks are often beautiful works of art.
-People make them with ormolu, porcelain, and wood most of the time.
-French Empire-style mantel clocks are extremely popular and costly.
+People usually make them with ormolu, porcelain, and wood.
+French Empire-style mantel clocks are trendy and costly.